 We all know pushups work your abdomen, but they also work your pectorals and triceps.
 Of course, you need to know how to do a proper pushup.
 Get down on your hands and toes so your legs are completely straight Your weight should be supported by your hands and toes.
 Your arms should be shoulder-width apart.

 Lower your body to the ground and make sure to keep your elbows tucked in.
 Your arms shouldn’t be pointed straight down but at a 30-degree angle to your front.
 Push yourself up to full extension, hold, and repeat.
 Here’s how to do a push-up:

 Goblet Squats are one of the best functional fitness exercises.
 They simulate the motion of bending down to pick up something heavy, lifting with your legs rather than your back.
 You can use a dumbbell, a medicine ball, or a kettlebell to do a goblet squat.
 To do this move, stand with your feet shoulder-width apart and parallel.
 Hold the object in your cupped hands.

 Keep your back and upper body straight, then lower yourself to at least a sitting position.
 Hold the position for five seconds and push back up to the standing position.
 It’s best to keep your arms relatively close to your body.

 All you need to do a step-up is a box or other sturdy surface that’s about half the height of your knee.
-Stand in front of the step, place your lead leg on the step so your thigh is parallel to the ground.
+Stand in front of the step, and place your lead leg on the step, so your thigh is parallel to the ground.
 Use the muscles of your front leg to pull yourself up onto the step rather than pushing from your back leg.